elninotech/uppload/content/browser-support.md

 # Browser support

 Uppload supports the most recent versions of all major browsers, like Chrome, Firefox, Safari, Opera, and Edge.
-It also supports Internet Explorer 10 and above, but you need two polyfills.
+It also works with Internet Explorer 9 and 10, but you need two polyfills.

 ## Plugin support